 The local non-profit Lions Club collects used eyeglasses and hearing aids for distribution to the needy in developing nations.
 All types of eyeglasses and sunglasses, prescription and non-prescription, are acceptable.
 Reading glasses, too.
 No eyeglass cases.
 Look for the yellow Lionsâ€TM collection box by the exit at the Windsor Price Chopper.

 Tired of paying to dispose of all of your kitchen scraps?
 Compost them in your own backyard.
 Each spring, through the Solid Waste District, you can purchase a compost bin and how-to guide at less than half of the retail price Need another incentive?
 Organics rotting in landfills add to greenhouse gas emissions and global warming.
-Call 674-9201 for more info.
+Call 674-9201 or visit the Solid Waste District Website for more info.

 Weathersfield has an open burning ordinance and with good reason.
 Decades ago, most trash consisted of only paper, cardboard, and glass.
 Today, however, manufacturers use a host of synthetics in packaging, most of which release carcinogenic toxins into the air and soil when burned.
 Please do your part to protect Vermont's public and environmental health from toxics; talk to your neighbors about the dangers associated with burning trash.